Thomas-George-T/Kafka-Producer-Consumer-Group-Message-Passing/README.md

 ## Environment

-* Java 1.8 JDK
+* Java JDK 8 (1.8)
 * Zookeeper
 * Kafka >= 2.0
 * Linux

 ## Prerequisites

-Ensure that Zookeeper & Kafka servers are up and running(These should be on separate terminal windows).
+Ensure that Zookeeper & Kafka servers are up and running *( Open in separate terminal windows if necessary )*.

 Command to start Zookeeper